 You can ask for the interviewer’s name, role, and title from the person scheduling the interview.
 If you can’t get these details ahead of time, don’t fret.
 You can still get them from the receptionist or the person who welcomes you on the interview day.
-If the interview is being held remotely, the interviewer will introduce themself before the interview commences, guiding your responses.
+If the interview is held remotely, the interviewer will introduce themselves before the interview commences, guiding your responses.

 2. Maintain Professionalism